Call to Christ

 New Member Recognition

 New Member Dinner

-You and your immediate family will be invited to a special dinner in the Fellowship Hall to meet our Pastor and his wife.
+You and your immediate family will be invited to a special dinner to meet our Senior Pastor and his wife.
 Some of our members and staff serve as table hosts to welcome you and answer any questions you might have.

 The Next Step

-As you find your home at JFBC, God will show you where He wants you to be active in the ministry of this church, His body of Christ.
+As you find your home at Johnson Ferry, God will show you where He wants you to be active in the ministry of this church, His body of Christ.